You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 - BA (Hons) Visual Effects Design and Production

 We’ll send you instructions on how to submit your portfolio via MyApplication (you don’t need to send us your portfolio until you hear from us).
-Make sure that any links that you send us aren’t password protected.
+Please make sure that any links that you send aren’t password protected, or we won't be able to view them.

 Flickr and Behance are good to use for digital portfolios as they offer a smooth viewing experience, allow space for background notes and make sending the portfolio as easy as pasting a link into an email.